 The Clerk funds his noncourt operations as a Budget Officer and a Fee Officer pursuant to Florida Statutes, Chapters 28, 129 and 218, respectively.
 As a Budget Officer, the operations of the Clerk are funded by the County General Fund.
 Prior to July 1, 2009, as a Fee Officer, the operations of the Clerk were funded from fees and charges authorized under Chapter 2004-265, Laws of Florida.
-Beginning July 1, 2009, the Clerk's court-related operations were funded from the State's general appropriations, pursuant to Chapter 2009-204, Laws of Florida.
+From July 1, 2009 through June 30, 2013, the Clerk's court-related operations were funded from the State's general appropriations, pursuant to Chapter 2009-204, Laws of Florida.
+Beginning July 1, 2013, the court-related operations of the Clerk are funded from fees authorized under Chapter 2013-44, Laws of Florida.
 The receipts from the County General Fund are recorded as other financing sources on the Clerk's general fund financial statements.
 Any excess of revenues and other financing sources received over expenditures of the general fund are remitted to the County General Fund at year-end.
 Any excess of revenues over court-related expenditures of the court fund are remitted to the State of Florida at year-end.